Skip to main content

 Working Earning

-Options in this drop-down list are fed from SETUP > Payroll > Earnings.
+• Options in this drop-down list are generated from SETUP > Payroll > Earnings

 Working Earning Type

-Options in this drop-down list are are system-generated.
+• Options in this drop-down list are system-generated.

 Automatic Hours